 “Vascular conditions can occur in all age groups and for many different reasons,” Dr. Erkmen says.
 “While we o er testing for a variety of vascular issues, the most common ultrasounds that we perform are carotid and venous ultrasounds.”

 Venous ultrasounds identify blood clots—most often in the legs—known as deep vein thrombosis.
 Carotid ultrasounds detect narrowing caused by plaque buildup in the artery that feeds the brain.

 “Once we perform an ultrasound, our expert team of vascular sonographers and specially trained radiologists is able to quickly interpret the images and detect the disease,” Dr. Erkmen says.
 “This allows us to determine an effective treatment plan so that we can improve the person’s quality of life and reduce the risk for serious complications.”

-The Vascular Ultrasound Laboratory at Shady Grove Adventist Hospital also provides ultrasounds specific to other arteries or veins in the body as well as testing for conditions such as Raynaud’s, where a person’s extremities are always cold.
+The Vascular Ultrasound Laboratory at Adventist HealthCare Shady Grove Medical Center also provides ultrasounds specific to other arteries or veins in the body as well as testing for conditions such as Raynaud’s, where a person’s extremities are always cold.